ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 After an `INSERT` succeeds, data is written to the underlying storage.
 However, it may take some time for replicas to receive these updates.
 Therefore, if you use a different connection that executes a `SELECT` query on one of these other replicas, the updated data may not yet be reflected.

-It is possible to use the `select_sequential_consistency` to force replicas to receive the latest updates.
+It is possible to use the `select_sequential_consistency` to force the replica to receive the latest updates.
 Here is an example of a SELECT query using this setting:

 ```sql
 SELECT ....
 SETTINGS select_sequential_consistency = 1;